skip to primary navigation skip to content

 Bursary & scholarship

-In 2024-25, scholarships are being offered to trainees in French, German and Spanish.
+In 2024-25, scholarships are being offered to PGCE students in French, German and Spanish.
 Scholarships are applied for separately and only awarded to high calibre students who pass a robust application and interview process in one of the specialist subject areas.

-If trainees are not awarded a scholarship, they may be eligible for a DfE bursary.
+If PGCE students are not awarded a scholarship, they may be eligible for a DfE bursary.

 See the DfE webpages for more details.